 Key Related Ideas

-Hardships faced by early settlers to North America, where government was weak and distant, forced people to join together to govern themselves, help each other and undertake community activities such as building schools and churches and fighting fires.
+Hardships faced by early settlers to North America, where government was weak and far away, forced people to join together to govern themselves, help each other, and undertake community activities such as building schools and churches and fighting fires.
 Out of these experiences grew a tradition of citizen initiatives and individual efforts to promote the public welfare.
 Religious leaders also encouraged their members to give to the poor and to charitable works of churches (Council on Foundations).

 A foundation is an entity established as a nonprofit corporation or a charitable trust, with a principal purpose of making grants to unrelated organizations or institutions or to individuals for scientific, educational, cultural, religious, or other charitable purposes (Foundation Center).
 This broad definition encompasses two types of foundations.
 In private foundations, funds come from one source, whether an individual, a family, or a corporation.
 Public foundations normally receive assets from multiple sources, which may include private foundations, individuals, government agencies, and fees for service (Council on Foundations).

 - Benjamin Franklin (1706-1799): Franklin, as its oldest member at age 81, was called the “Sage of the Constitutional Convention.”
 He achieved financial independence as a printer and publisher with his most successful literary venture the annual Poor Richard’s Almanac.
 Franklin gained recognition for his philanthropy and the stimulus he provided by donating part of his wealth to provide and support civic causes including libraries, schools, and hospitals.
 He also pursued interests in science and politics serving multiple municipal colonial government roles.
 For fifteen years, Franklin resided in England where he became a celebrated spokesman for American rights, returning to Philadelphia in 1775 to become a distinguished member of the Continental Congress (U.S. National Archives & Records Administration) (1).